 I was greeted by the tour operators at the harbor and there was another shuttle bus waiting to drive me to Labuan Harbour in East Lombok.
 This drive took 3 hours through some of Lombok’s most serene countryside.

 Finally, after 6 hours of commuting, I arrived at Labuan Harbour and the Komodo liveaboard boat was getting ready to set sail.
 There were around 15 other backpackers from various countries on the same tour and straight away I knew it was going to be an epic adventure!

 Onboard the Komodo boat trip, you are provided with a basic bed, blanket, and pillow, drinking water, three meals per day, snorkeling gear, as well as the entrance ticket to Komodo National Park and Rinca Island National Park.

 The boat departed and the crew started to prepare lunch for us all.
 Our meals over the 4 days were a range of local Indonesian dishes such as nasi goreng, mi goreng, boiled vegetables, chicken, tofu, tempeh, fish, curries, pancakes, fruits, tea, and coffee.

 However, not many snacks were provided between meals so it’s best to buy a bunch before the Komodo boat trip.
 Also, there is no alcohol for purchase on the boat so it is best to organize this beforehand.

 Our first stop on the tour was Kenawa Island, a slice of green paradise in the middle of the ocean.
 There are a few small beach huts at one end and a tall peak at the other.
 I followed a dirt trail right to the top for panoramic views of the island.
 We were stopped here for an hour or so to explore.

-Dusk was upon us so we made it back to the boat and continued to sail towards the next destination.
+Dusk was upon us so we made it back to the boat and continued to sail toward the next destination.
 I watched the sunset from the deck of the boat which was absolutely spectacular and a perfect end to a long day.
 Dinner was served and I tucked into bed shortly after eating.